ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 The tournament is split into 3 stages: qualifiers, play-in bracket and final bracket.

-All bracket matches will be direct 1v1 best of 9 matches, except for the Grand Final and 3rd-place matches that will be best of 11.
+All bracket matches will be direct 1v1 best-of-9 matches, except for the Grand Final and 3rd-place matches that will be best of 11.

 Freeplay and freemod are not enabled throughout the tournament.